How to Solo Travel Like a Pro – Tips for First Time Solo Travelers

 Here’s what nobody mentions in those inspirational solo travel posts: sometimes it’s lonely.
 You’ll have moments of profound isolation, of wishing someone else was there to share an extraordinary sunset or a perfectly cooked meal.
 This is normal and doesn’t mean you’re failing at solo travel.

 The antidote isn’t forced social interaction but rather accepting that solitude and loneliness are different states.
-Solitude is chosen, can be deeply restorative, and allows for the kind of observation and reflection that groups prevent.
+Solitude is chosen, deeply restorative, and allows for the kind of observation and reflection that groups prevent.
 Loneliness is unwanted isolation that creates discomfort.
+Solo travel at its best teaches you to inhabit the former rather than endure the latter — and that capacity for comfortable solitude is also what makes agenda-free travel so rewarding: the ability to be somewhere without needing it to perform for you.

 The Practicalities of Eating Alone

-Restaurant culture varies significantly by location regarding solo diners.
+Restaurant culture varies significantly by location.
 In Paris, eating alone at quality restaurants is entirely normal.
-In certain Asian cultures, it’s unusual enough that you’ll attract attention.
-Research local norms before assuming anywhere welcomes solo diners equally.
+In certain Asian cultures, it’s unusual enough that you’ll attract attention — Japan, interestingly, is an exception: ramen counters and sushi bars are practically designed for solo diners, and eating alone carries no social stigma whatsoever.

 Managing the Practical Details